iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/data_solutions.md

 of a patient cohort across multiple hospitals.
 It allows users to understand population-level statistics, trends, and patterns without ever accessing individual patient records.
-The output is typically in the form of summary tables, charts, and statistical analyses.
+The output is typically in the form of summary tables, charts, and statistical analyses, similar to the **full set of descriptive statistics and characterization tables** generated for a study, going beyond just a single baseline demographics table.

 The analysis can be executed in one of two secure ways: